brianhigh/research-computing/Databases_Script.md

 We've gone over quite a bit of basics on databases.
 So, let's review the key points to remember.

 CRUD or Create, Read, Update, Delete are the basic operations performed on a database.
+In SQL these operations are represented with INSERT, SELECT, UPDATE, and DELETE.

+ACID or Atomicity, Consistency, Isolation, Durability compliance controls how data is stored.
+It ensures that all queries are atomic, e.g. all or nothing.
+That data stored is in full compliance with any validation rules.
+And, that data written to submitted, is really stored on disk.

-ACID or Atomicity, Consistency, Isolation, Durability Normalization is the process of reducing duplication in a database by relating records, instead of repeating the same information in each record.
+Normalization is the process of reducing duplication in a database by relating records, instead of repeating the same information in each record.

 Schema is the design and specifications for the database.
 It defines tables, content types, etc.

-CAP Theorem
+CAP Theorem applies mostly to NoSQL.
+It states that all database servers in a group can't show the exact same data, respond to every query, and tolerate a node failure without compromising in one of those areas.

 We covered the three basic types of databases, Flat, Relational, and NoSQL.
 With flat files being generally frowned upon unless you have specific reasons for them.
 NoSQL typically only required when working with Big Data.
-And, relational being the most general database you can use.
+And, relational being the most general  purpose database you can use.

+We've also covered ODBC, or Open Database Connectivity.
+Which is a standardized scheme for connecting applications, and languages with databases.
+In the Java world, the equivalent is JDBC or Java Databae Connectivity.
+Regardless of language, these interfaces are your friend.

 Finally, we covered some query languages.
 SQL being the most common query language, makes it a valuable tool to know how to use.
 If you plan to stick with a single database engine for a lot of projects, it may benefit you to become familiar with it's specific language.
 For instance, if working with Oracle a lot, you'll probably want to know PL/SQL.